This article contains major MCU spoilers

 Another important member of the Eternals is Kingo (Kumail Nanjiani).
 Unlike other members of the group, Kingo used his natural immortality to become a Bollywood movie star with a long lineage, and is a familiar face to fans of the genre!
 Kingo fell out of love with the ongoing saga of the Eternals, the humans, and the Celestials, and preferred the limelight.

 When the Eternals decided to go against the wishes of the Celestials and save the human race, Kingo didn’t want to take either side of the argument and chose to abandon the group instead.
-Ms. Marvel has since referenced Kingo’s Bollywood fame, and we likely haven’t seen the last of this irreverent character in the MCU.
+The Guardians of the Galaxy Holiday Special and Ms. Marvel have since referenced Kingo’s Bollywood fame, and with Loki Season 2 planning to do the same, we likely haven’t seen the last of this irreverent character in the MCU.

 Kit Harington’s appearance in Eternals is just the beginning of a potential journey for the character of Professor Dane Whitman, as it is thought he will ultimately fulfil his destiny to become the iconic Black Knight.